GertThiel/dump/CollectiveIQ.md

     → Appointment, task

-    Activities are events which some one attends to or manages.
+    Activities are events which someone attends to or manages.
 It's not about the event but about someone doing something regarding an event as her/his role requires.

     Every texprovider.de task is an activity.
-Author, reviewer and project manager are respnsible for the successful settlement of a task.
+Author, reviewer and project manager are responsible for the successful settlement of a task.

     Activities can be composed of many: Visiting a customer depends on travelling there and back: